caoimheD/meditation-yoga/README.md

 ![nav](assets/images/thankyou.png)

-Images
+**Images**

-Images are displayed on all pages, expect for the resources page, for aesthetic purposes.
-These are all stock images and are realted to the topics of the website.
+Images are displayed on all pages, except for the resources page, for aesthetic purposes.
+These are all stock images and are related to the topics of the website.

-Footer
+**Footer**

 The footer section is displayed on all pages of the webiste and it contains links to social media platforms.
 The user can click on these links and they will open in a new tab, showing the social media site that has been selected.

 ![nav](assets/images/footer.png)

-Pages
+**Pages**

-In total there are 4 pages on this website: Homepage, Meditation&Yoga, Resources and the page that dispalys when fillng in the sign up form.
+In total there are 4 pages on this website: Homepage, Meditation&Yoga, Resources and the page that dispalys after fillng in the sign up form.
 This fourth page is only visible on completion of the form.
 If users do not use the form, they will have the 3 remaining pages visible to them and accessible through the navigation bar.

 ------